KenniBlank/100-days-of-code/Log.md

 **Thoughts**: Not much actually, I am still researching my future down the road.
 Yo

+### Day 7: December 28
+**Today's Progress**: Today I am genuinly happy with my progress.
+I started a course on probability which I need knowledge on for a fellowship that I want to apply for.
+Finally started fullstack from fullstackopen.
+Currently, I have completed module 1 of the probability course and am on part-0 fundamentals of fullstack.
+I am learning new terms and now I have also decided to use unity to create a game of my own spending 1 to 2 hrs daily just for fun.
+I am going to be using unity 2023 version because I hate the new Input manager and new scripting changes.

+**Thoughts**: I have finally decided on the track foreward in this 100 days of code challenge.
+Sure there will be few changes here and there but I am content with what I have accomplished today.
+I will continue to learn algorithms, rust, fullstack, game dev, mathematics, etc. I am reaching to all fields because I want to explore and because I have more that enough time right now.
+I am lucky in that regards.
+Hopefully my joy will last for the rest of the days.
+Bye!

 ## Contents
 - [Log - click here to see my progress](Log.md)
 - [My Rules](Rules.md)